coffeeNtv/SAMamba/README.md

-# SAMamba: Integrating State Space Model for Enhanced Multi-modal Survival Analysis (BIBM 2024)
+# SAMamba: Integrating State Space Model for Enhanced Multi-modal Survival Analysis

 Thank you for your attention of our work.
 This is the codebase for Survival Analysis Mamba (SAMamba).
-Please feel free to raise any question.